AdobeDocs/campaign-web.en/help/v8/audience/file-audience.md

     >
     >Ensure that the file format matches the one used for uploading your audience.
 Any format errors will display an alert.

-1. When the proof recipients are added and you are ready to send the proofs, click the **[!UICONTROL Send proof]** button and confirm the sending.
+1. When the proof profiles are added and you are ready to send the proofs, click the **[!UICONTROL Send proof]** button and confirm the sending.

     ![](assets/file-upload-test.png){zoomable="yes"}